PrashantGyawali/BouncyBalls/README.md

 # BouncyBalls

-My not so bad at making a game in canvas
+My not so bad attempt at making a game in canvas.
+Check out the desktop version of the game as well.

-todo:
+Todo:
 -home button (done)
 -high scores (done)
 -play again btn when dead (done)

+-multiplayer(not done)